-Principal Risks Description and Risk Mitigation Cybercrime and Information Security Risks The operational risk and business impact from heightened external levels of cybercrime and the risk of data loss is significant.
-Cybercrime threats evolve rapidly and consequently the risk is regularly re-assessed and the Board receives regular updates from the Manager in respect of the type and possible scale of cyberattacks.
-The Manager's technology and risk teams have developed a number of initiatives and controls in order to provide enhanced mitigating protection to this ever-increasing threat, and also potentially addressing the risks of artificial intelligence (Al).
-The risk is regularly re-assessed by Fidelity's information security teams and risk frameworks are continually enhanced.
-This has resulted in the implementation of additional tools and processes, including improvements to existing ones.
-Fidelity has a dedicated cybersecurity team which provides continuous oversight, regular awareness updates and best practice guidance.
-Risks also remain due to the Russia/Ukraine conflict and the trend to more working from home following the pandemic.
-These primarily relate to phishing, ransomware, remote access threats, extortion and denial of services attacks.
-The Manager has dedicated detect and respond resources specifically to monitor the cyber threats associated within the workplace and there are a number of mitigating actions in place including, control strengthening, geo-blocking and phishing mitigants, combined with enhanced resilience and recovery options.
+Principal Risks Description and Risk Mitigation Cybercrime and The operational risk and business impact from heightened external levels of cybercrime and the risk of data loss is significant.
+Cybercrime threats evolve rapidly and consequently the risk is Information Security regularly re-assessed and the Board receives regular updates from the Manager in respect of Risks the type and possible scale of cyberattacks.
+The Manager's technology and risk management teams have developed robust risk frameworks and implemented a number of initiatives and controls in order to provide enhanced mitigating protection to this ever-increasing threat, and also to address the potential risks of artificial intelligence (AI).
+The risks are regularly reassessed by Fidelity's information security teams and risk frameworks are continually enhanced with the implementation of additional tools and processes, including improvements to existing ones.
+Fidelity has dedicated cybersecurity and technology risk teams which provide continuous oversight, preventative and detection controls as well as awareness updates and best practice quidance.
+Risks also remain due to military conflicts and geopolitical tensions including the war in Ukraine and conflict in the Middle East and employees working from home.
+These primarily relate to phishing, ransomware, remote access threats, extortion and denial of services attacks, threats from highly organised criminal networks and sophisticated ransomware operators.
+The Manager has dedicated prevent, detect and respond resources specifically to monitor the cyber threats associated within the workplace and there are a number of mitigating actions in place, including control strengthening, geo-blocking and phishing mitigants, combined with enhanced resilience and recovery options.
 The Company's third-party service providers are also subject to regular oversight and provide assurances and have similar control measures in place to detect and respond to cyber threats and activity.
-Discount Control Risk Due to the nature of investment companies, the price of the Company's shares and its discount to NAV are factors which are not totally within the Company's control.
-The Board has an active discount management policy in place, the primary purpose of which is to reduce discount volatility and maintain the Company's discount in single digits in normal market conditions.
-Some short-term influence over the discount may be exercised by the use of share repurchases at acceptable prices and within the parameters set by the Board.
-The demand for shares can be influenced through good performance and an active investor relations program.
-The Company's share price, NAV and discount volatility are monitored daily by the Manager with the Company's Broker and considered by the Board at each of its meetings.
-Business Continuity Risk There continues to be increased focus from financial services regulators around the world on the contingency plans of regulated financial firms.
-The top risks globally are cybersecurity, geopolitical events and natural disasters.
-There are also ongoing risks from the Russia/Ukraine war, specifically regarding cyberattacks and the potential loss of power and/or broadband services.
-Variants of Covid continue to evolve and some risks remain.
-The Manager continues to take all reasonable steps to meet its regulatory obligations, assess its ability to continue operating and the steps it needs to take to support its clients, including the Board, and has an appropriate control environment in place.
+Business Continuity There continues to be increased focus from financial services regulators around the world on the contingency plans of regulated financial firms.
+The top risks globally are cybersecurity, Risk geopolitical events, outages, fire events and natural disasters.
+There are also ongoing risks from the war in Ukraine and conflict in the Middle East, specifically regarding cyberattacks and the potential loss of power and/or broadband services.
+The Manager continues to take all necessary and reasonable steps to assure operational resilience and to meet its regulatory obligations, assess its ability to continue operating and the steps it needs to take to support its clients, including the Board, and has an appropriate control environment in place.
 The Manager has provided the Board with assurance that the Company has appropriate operational resilience and business continuity plans and the provision of services has continued to be supplied without interruption.
-Specific risks posed by the pandemic continue to ease with increasing levels of staff returning to routine office-based working, albeit under hybrid working arrangements which allows greater flexibility on remote working as part of the new operating model.
+In addition, hybrid working patterns allow for greater flexibility in the event of another pandemic or similar event.
 The Company relies on a number of third-party service providers, principally the Registrar, Custodian and Depositary.
 They are all subject to a risk-based programme of risk oversight and internal audits by the Manager and their own internal controls reports are received by the Board on an annual basis and any concerns are investigated.
 The third-party service providers have also confirmed the implementation of appropriate measures to ensure no business disruption.
 Risks associated with these services are generally rated as low, but the financial consequences could be serious, including reputational damage to the Company.
 These are mitigated through operational resilience frameworks.